FlipsideCrypto/solana-models/models/descriptions/tables/ez_events_decoded.md

 {% docs ez_events_decoded %}

 ## Description
 This table contains one row per decoded Solana record, mapping detailed program activity, event types, and instruction arguments as recorded on-chain.
 It only includes decoded data for programs for which we have the IDL (as listed in `core.dim_idls`).
-It includes extracted accounts, arguments, and error information for each decoded record.
+This table contains all the information in `core.fact_decoded_instructions`, but with additional extracted fields such as `decoded_accounts`, `decoded_args`, and `decoding_error`.
+For most analytics use cases, this table is preferred over `core.fact_decoded_instructions` due to its richer, more accessible structure.
 Each row represents a decoded event, supporting protocol usage analysis, event tracking, error monitoring, and attribution of accounts and signers.

 ## Key Use Cases
 - Analyze decoded program activity and event types